Harry Duda: Work

-As an Opole Katyń Family’s associate he travelled in June 1992 to the places of the Poles’ martyrdom in Russia (Twer, Ostashkov, Miednoje, Katyń) and wrote three books about Katyn massacre: Following the Route of Crime – Ostashkov, Twer, Miednoje (literary report); Following the Route of Crime II.
+As an Opole Katyń Family's associate he travelled in June 1992 to the places of the Poles' martyrdom in Russia (Twer, Ostashkov, Miednoje, Katyń) and wrote three books about Katyn massacre: Following the Route of Crime – Ostashkov, Twer, Miednoje (literary report); Following the Route of Crime II.
 Opole's Inhabitants in the Katyń Cause (literary report and essays, with the preface written by Prelate Zdzisław J. Peszkowski); Chopped off the Trunk (poems published for the 70th anniversary of the Katyń Crime, the preface by the Marshal of Opole Voivodeship).
 The text of his Katyń prayer is written on the commemorative plaque (engraved by Marian Nowak) placed in Opole Cathedral (in the Chapel of John the Good).

 Duda's poem entitled Katyń Triptych is included in the international poetical anthology Katyń in Literature (1st edition by Norbertinum, Lublin 1995).
 As an associate the Chaplain of the Katyń Families and the Murdered in the East Prelate Zdzisław Aleksander Jastrzębiec Peszkowski (died in 2007) Harry Duda wrote the charters of foundations for the Polish war cemeteries in Katyń and Miednoje (1995) and the epitaphs on the plates covering the corner stones – consecrated by Pope John Paul II – of these cemeteries.

 In June 1995 he participated in the ceremony in Katyń – the laying of the foundation stone of the local Polish War Cemetery.

 In September 2000 he took part in the opening ceremony of the Polish War Cemetery in Mednoye – as a guest member of the Polish Parliament and Government's delegation.
-Invited by the Marshal of Polish Parliament on the 28th of September 2006 he participated in the international conference dealing with the Katyń subject.
-As a publicist he popularized the Katyń Crime in many local press and radio publications, he did it abroad, too, in 2000 and 2003, during meetings with Polish emigrants in the states of New York (in Polish Consulate in New York City in 2000), New Jersey and Pennsylvania, as well as many times among the Poles living in the region of Zaolzie (Czech Republic), in Székesfehérvár in Hungary (in 1998 during the visit of the Opole writers’ delegation) and in Germany (Saarbrücken, 1993).
+Invited by the Marshal of Polish Parliament on 28 September 2006 he participated in the international conference dealing with the Katyń subject.
+As a publicist he popularized the Katyń Crime in many local press and radio publications, he did it abroad, too, in 2000 and 2003, during meetings with Polish emigrants in the states of New York (in Polish Consulate in New York City in 2000), New Jersey and Pennsylvania, as well as many times among the Poles living in the region of Trans-Olza (Czech Republic), in Székesfehérvár in Hungary (in 1998 during the visit of the Opole writers' delegation) and in Germany (Saarbrücken, 1993).

 He was a member of the Honorary Committee Commemorating the 60th Anniversary of the Katyń Crime in 2000.

-A member of the Polish Writers’ Union since 1977.
+A member of the Polish Writers' Union since 1977.
 Many times its secretary and vice-chairman in the space of 25 years, from 1990 to 2002 chairman of the Opole Section of the Union (three tenures); member of the Head Board of the Union from 1997 to 2000.
-He is a member of the Warsaw Section of the Polish Writers’ Union since 2002.
+He is a member of the Warsaw Section of the Polish Writers' Union since 2002.